The Orthologic of Epistemic Modals: Comparisons

 \ex.
 The treasure is buried in Alaska, but Blackbeard doesn't even know it might be there---he's sure it's at sea.

 While HS-T do not give a semantics for `knows', they will have to contend with this problem (as will any approach built on Yalcin's central idea).
 While there are various responses available that complicate the semantics of attitude predicates to deal with these cases (e.g., in \citealt{YalcinContext}, \citealt{Rothschild:2011a}, \citealt{Willer:2013}, \citealt{Beddor:2021}), we by contrast will simply not face this problem in the first place.
-A natural way to characterize attitudes in possibility semantics, following \citealt{Holliday2014}, is as modal operators using the same schematic formulation used for $\Box$: given an agent $a$ and attitude predicate $V$, we have a function \textsf{V}$_a$ that takes any possibility $x$ to the possibility $\textsf{V}_a(x)$ that represents $a$'s $V$-attitude at $x$: then $V_ap$ is true at $x$ just in case $p$ is true at $\textsf{V}_a(x)$.
-The key observation is this: for $\textsf{V}_a$ to characterize a factive attitude, we need $x\sqsubseteq \textsf{V}_a(x)$ for all possibilities $x$.
-But that is consistent with $p\wedge \neg V_a\lozenge p$ being true.\footnote{To see this, augment the epistemic compatibility model in Figure \ref{EpCompModFig} with a new possibility $v$ that is compatible with everything.
-Now set $\textsf{K}_a(x)=v$ for all possibilities $x$ in the frame (this models a fully introspective agent who only knows the trivial proposition, since $v$ is compatible with everything).
-Knowledge is factive, since all possibilities refine $v$.
-And $p\wedge\neg K_a\Diamond p$ is true at $x_1$ and $x_2$.
-Algebraically, we can take the epistemic ortholattice in Figure \ref{Fig1} and add a knowledge operation $K$ as follows: $K(1)=1$; for all $b\neq 1$, $K(b)=0$.} The underlying difference is that, in our system, for $\lozenge p$ to be true at a situation requires more than simply that $p$ is consistent with that situation.
-So $p$ can be true at a situation that refines a situation where $\lozenge p$ is not true.
+Given an accessibility relation $R_{K_a}$ between possibilities, let $K_a$ be the box operation defined using $R_{K_a}$, just as our $\Box$ is defined using $R$.
+Then if we consider, e.g., the Epistemic Scale from Example \ref{EpModEx} and set $R_{K_a}$ to be the universal relation between possibilities, representing full ignorance for agent $a$, then $p\wedge\neg K_a\Diamond p$ will be true at the possibilities $x_1$ and $x_2$ that make $p$ true, so $p\nvDash K_a\lozenge p$.